Compensation and Restitution to the Victim: Justice to Victims

 Access to justice and fair treatment

 It is said that victims should be treated with compassion and dignity.
 They are entitled to justice and prompt remedy provided under national legislation.
 It is important o provide the information to the victims regarding their role, scope, timing, and progress of proceedings and disposition of their cases; while allowing the views and concerns of victims to be presented at appropriate stages when their personal interests are affected without prejudice to accused.
-It is also important to provide proper assistance to victims throughout the legal process and to take measures to minimize inconvenience to victims and more importantly protect their privacy and ensure their safety.
-Of course, avoiding unnecessary delay in the disposition of cases and execution of orders or decrees granting awards to victim
+It is also important to provide proper assistance to victims throughout the legal process take measures to minimize inconvenience to victims and more importantly protect their privacy and ensure their safety.
+Of course, avoiding unnecessary delay in the disposition of cases and execution of orders or decrees granting awards to victims.

-Offenders or third parties responsible for their behavior should, where appropriate, make fair restitution to victims, their families, or dependants.
+Offenders or third parties responsible for their behaviour should, where appropriate, make fair restitution to victims, their families, or dependants.
 Such restitution should include the return of property or payment for the harm or loss suffered, reimbursement of expenses incurred as a result of the victimization, the provision of services, and the restoration of rights.
 Governments should review their practices, regulations, and laws to consider restitution as an available sentencing option in criminal cases, in addition to other criminal sanctions.
 In cases of substantial harm to the environment, restitution, if ordered, should include, as far as possible, restoration of the environment, reconstruction of the infrastructure, replacement of community facilities, and reimbursement of the expenses of relocation, whenever such harm results in the dislocation of a community.

 When compensation is not fully available from the offender or other sources, states should Endeavour to provide financial compensation to victims who have sustained significant bodily injury or impairment of physical or mental health as a result of serious crimes.
 The family, in particular dependants of persons who have died or become physically or mentally incapacitated as a result of such victimization.
 The establishment, strengthening, and expansion of national funds for compensation to victims should be encouraged.
 Where appropriate, other funds may also be established for this purpose, including those cases where the state of which the victim is a national is not in a position to compensate the victim for the harm.